AKM Exhibited Automotive Current Sensor Solutions at PCIM Europe 2025

 The traction inverter, a core component of EVs, faces numerous challenges, including performance enhancement and miniaturization.

-To address these challenges, AKM is developing an external conductor type coreless current sensor that can handle large currents of several hundred amperes or more for traction inverters.
-A prototype will be exhibited at the booth.
-Compared to conventional core-type current sensors, it maintains the key characteristics while significantly reducing the size of the inverter system.
+To address these challenges, AKM developed an external conductor type coreless current sensor that can handle large currents of several hundred amperes or more for traction inverters.
+A prototype was exhibited at the booth.
+Compared to conventional core-type current sensors, it maintained the key characteristics while significantly reducing the size of the inverter system.

-Furthermore, AKM will display a Proof of Concept (PoC) that integrates the current sensor within the power module, a development discovered through joint technical validation with SAL.
-This PoC contributes to further miniaturization and reduction in the number of components.
+Furthermore, AKM displayed a Proof of Concept (PoC) that integrated the current sensor within the power module, a development discovered through joint technical validation with SAL.
+This PoC contributed to further miniaturization and reduction in the number of components.

 Contact AKM